 Instructions

-• Meanwhile, bring a medium pot of water to a steady simmer over medium-low heat and add the vinegar.
+• Poach the eggs.
+Add the vinegar into the pot with the simmering water.
 Break each egg into a small bowl or ramekin.
 Stir the simmering water gently and carefully slide each egg in; the egg whites should wrap around the yolk.
-Cook for 3 minutes exactly, then remove the eggs from the simmering water using a slotted spoon and put them on a paper towel to drain briefly.
+Cook for 3 minutes exactly, then use a slotted spoon to transfer the eggs to a paper towel to drain.
 Season with a pinch of salt, pepper and a little more za’atar.

 Video